It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 On second thought, don’t throw that razor away just yet.

-While stubble or a well kept beard might help you land a date, no one has ever said “Wow, look at all his sexy back hair.”
+While stubble or a well kept beard might help you land a first date, no one has ever said “Wow, look at all his sexy back hair.”

 Keep yourself well groomed in the areas of your body that are most likely to peak out from underneath your collar or sleeves.